rapka/polemics-md/herzog-documents.md

 >
 > The fear that the attempted procurement of materials which could be used for terror purposes will result in a sting operation is even common among jihadist forums, Ms Pinkard told Sky News.

  I am by no means an expert, but it seems unlikely that Hamas would be able to smuggle those materials through the Israeli blockade of the  Gaza Strip.
-If they did manage that feat, I think common sense would dictate that Hamas should manufacture their chemical weapons *before* beginning their assault on Israel.
+If they did manage that feat, I believe common sense would dictate that Hamas should manufacture their chemical weapons *before* beginning their assault on Israel.

 Another possibility is that Hamas intended to obtain these chemicals in Israel during their attack, but I have heard no news of a Hamas attack on Israeli chemical depots and Hamas seems to be pre-occupied with their murder/kidnapping spree and the massive bombing campaign Israel has initiated in response right now.

-An [Axios article](https://www.axios.com/2023/10/21/israel-hamas-cyanide-weapon-instructions) on the weapon-making manual says that the news was disseminated in a classified cable with the headline "Hamas intention of using chemical weapons".
+An [Axios article](https://www.axios.com/2023/10/21/israel-hamas-cyanide-weapon-instructions) on the weapon-making manual says that the news of its existence was disseminated in a classified cable with the headline "Hamas intention of using chemical weapons".
 If this claim is based solely on the evidence presented by Herzog, any plans Hamas may have had for using chemical weapons seem to be poorly thought out at best.

 ### George Smith has a history in this area
 ![George "Dick Destiny" Smith with his band The Highway Kings](images/herzog-documents/dick-destiny.jpg)